Veterans ride to remember SC’s fallen service members

-Hundreds of military veterans participated in a motorcycle ride and yellow ribbon ceremony Saturday to honor the more 982 South Carolina veterans who died in Vietnam.
+Hundreds of military veterans participated in a motorcycle ride and yellow-ribbon ceremony Saturday to honor the more 982 South Carolina service members who died in Vietnam.

 Each of their names was read aloud and a yellow ribbon placed in a locker in their memory.